Lung Wind Invasion - Wind Cold TCM Pattern Connections

 Below you will find various relationships to the concept of and potential approaches for lung wind invasion - wind cold.

-Lung Wind Invasion - Wind Cold is one of many possible underlying factors from a TCM perspective for health issues, such as allergies, asthma, bells palsy, bronchitis, common cold, cough, edema, emphysema, flu, headache, neuropathy, pneumothorax, rhinitis, sinusitis, tracheobronchitis, trigeminal neuralgia, wheezing (dyspnea) among others, often involving layered combinations of issues.
+Lung Wind Invasion - Wind Cold is one of many possible underlying factors from a TCM perspective for health issues such as allergies, asthma, bells palsy, bronchitis, common cold, cough, edema, emphysema, flu, headache, neuropathy, pneumothorax, rhinitis, sinusitis, tracheobronchitis, trigeminal neuralgia, and/or wheezing (dyspnea).

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, lung wind invasion - wind cold is referenced in the following acupuncture protocol sections: